polibacorse/plymouth-theme-polibacorse/README.md

 # Plymouth Theme for Poliba Corse OS

-This repository also represents package source for Fedora Copr.
+This repository represents package source for Fedora Copr.
+Source code is a customized version of [Plymouth Theme Hot-Dog](https://wwoods.fedorapeople.org/hot-dog/).